sdss/lvmnps/docs/sphinx/developer-env.rst

     $ sudo systemctl enable rabbitmq-server
     $ sudo systemctl start rabbitmq-server

+If your system already have pyenv, you don't have to install these below.
 Install `pyenv <https://github.com/pyenv/pyenv>`__ by using `pyenv installer <https://github.com/pyenv/pyenv-installer>`__.
 Also, pyenv is the virtual environment for running the python package under your specific python environment.